chientrm/json2dir/README.md

 ### Exceptions

 If serializer is not provided, an exception will occur.
-For example: `Error: No serializer for ext 'a.json'`
+For example: `Error: No serializer for extension 'json'`

 ## Sponsor